-Teachers often have to purchase their own supplies when decorating their classrooms.
-Even standard office supplies, like pens and paper, can sometimes come out of teachers’ personal money.
+Teachers often have to purchase their own supplies when decorating their classrooms or creating lesson plans.
+Even standard office supplies, like pens and paper, can sometimes come out of a teacher’s personal savings.

-Though the U.S. government gives a $250 tax credit to teachers for any school supplies they buy, some surpass this amount.
-Recently, 94% of public school teachers reported they dipped into their own funds to pay for class supplies.
-On average, teachers spent $479 out of pocket, with nearly 10% reportedly spending more than $1,000.
+While the U.S. government gives a $250 tax credit to teachers for school supplies they buy, many surpass this amount.
+Recently, 94% of public school educators reported that they dipped into their own funds to pay for class supplies.
+On average, teachers spend $479 out of pocket, with nearly 10% reportedly spending more than $1,000 a year.

-Students struggling to grasp the curriculum, often rely on supplemental materials.
+Students struggling to grasp the curriculum often rely on these supplemental materials, so it is important that educators have adequate funding..
 However, these additional resources are not always subsidized by schools.
 In recognition of the sacrifices and dedication of our teachers, we’ve found 12 grants to help ease the burdens of these costs.